 Harry folded his arms across his chest as he looked to Pansy.
 He had a history with this woman; Pansy had hated him at Hogwarts for no apparent reason other than he was a Gryffindor and stood for everything she didn't.
-Harry had never understood her hatred for him, but now - after knowing who her son was and what he and her deceased husband had done to his family - he found that the hatred was mutual.
+Harry had never understood her hatred for him, but now—after knowing who her son was and what he and her husband had done to his family—he found that the hatred was mutual.

 He normally liked to play nice with the containees, but unfortunately for Pansy, now was not one of those times.

-He said sternly to her, "It's in your best interest that you answer me honestly and tell me what you know."
+He said sternly to her, “It's in your best interest for you to answer me honestly and tell me what you know.”

 “I'll do no such thing,” she said sourly.

-Harry was aware of Briggs shifting in an aggravated fashion due to Pansy's response at the side of the room.
+Harry was aware of Briggs along the edge of the room shifting in an aggravated fashion due to Pansy's response.
 Harry sighed and rubbed his forehead.
 He needed a coffee.
 A nice, hot, strictly black coffee.

 “You will,” said Harry again quite seriously, “and you'll start with stating the fact that your son, Parker Namken, is alive.”

 Harry was once again aware of Briggs' response to his words.
-Everyone was, so far, unaware of why Pansy Namken's warrant had been issued.
-So this was news to the other four authors in the area who could overhear the conversation within the interrogation cell.
-Briggs' eyes went wide, but he quickly diverted his attention back to the containee, prepared to do whatever was necessary at a moment's notice.
+Briggs' eyes went wide at his boss for making such an accusation, but he quickly diverted his attention back to the containee, prepared to do whatever was necessary at a moment's notice.